Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Introduction

-Despite this remarkably pioneering line of work, which has elegantly bridged no-regret learning with convergence to Nash in continuous games and thus renewed the excitement of game-theoretical learning, a significant impediment still exists and limits their practical impact.
-Specifically, in the multi-agent learning setting, an agent is rarely able to observe gradient feedback.
-Instead, in most cases, only bandit feedback is available: each agent observes only its own reward after choosing an action each time (rather than the gradient at the chosen action).
-This consideration of practical feasible algorithms then brings us to a more challenging and less explored desideratum in multi-agent learning: if each agent applies a no-regret online bandit convex optimization algorithm, would the joint action still converge to a Nash equilibrium?
+Despite this remarkably pioneering line of work, which has elegantly bridged no-regret learning with convergence to Nash in continuous games and thus renewed the excitement of game-theoretical learning, a gap still exists and limits its practical usage in many real-world application problems.
+Specifically, in the multi-agent learning setting, a player is rarely able to observe gradient feedback.
+Instead, in most cases, only bandit feedback is available: each player observes only its own reward after choosing an action each time (rather than the gradient at the chosen action).
+For instance, in Cournot competition, each firm only observes the resulting market price, but not other firms production levels and hence can only recover its own profit (rather than its profit gradient); in Kelly auctions, each bidder can only observe the share of the resources it wins from the exchange, rather than other bidders' bids, and hence can only compute its own gain; in pricing, each retailer only observes its own revenue, without the knowledge of other retailers' revenue.
+This consideration of practical feasible algorithms then brings us to a more challenging and less explored desideratum: if each player applies a no-regret bandit learning algorithm, would the joint action still converge to the Nash equilibrium?
 At what rate and in what class of games?